raydium-io/raydium-sdk-V2/README.md

 import { Raydium } from '@raydium-io/raydium-sdk'
 const raydium = await Raydium.load({
   connection,
-  owner, // key pair or publicKey signAllTransactions, // optional - provide sign functions provided by @solana/wallet-adapter-react tokenAccounts, // optional, if dapp handle it by self can provide to sdk tokenAccountRowInfos // optional, if dapp handle it by self can provide to sdk })
+  owner, // key pair or publicKey, if you run a node process, provide keyPair signAllTransactions, // optional - provide sign functions provided by @solana/wallet-adapter-react tokenAccounts, // optional, if dapp handle it by self can provide to sdk tokenAccountRowInfos, // optional, if dapp handle it by self can provide to sdk
+  disableLoadToken: false // default is false, if you don't need token info, set to true })
 ```